Last updated on 2026-03-23

 - Eligibility to write the Pharmacy Examining Board of Canada licensing exam upon graduation.

-This program is designed to meet the requirements set by various regulatory authorities, ensuring that graduates are well-prepared for their careers in pharmacy.
+This program is designed to meet the requirements set by various regulatory bodies, ensuring that graduates are well-equipped for their future careers.
+The curriculum is subject to updates, so specific courses may change over time.

 Featured Experiences

-- State-of-the-art community pharmacy and sterile product room labs.
+- Hands-on training in a simulated community pharmacy and sterile product room.

 - Interprofessional education that emphasizes collaboration in patient care.